-Range hood filters serve the purpose of filtering grease and oil fumes from the stove area.
+Range hood filters serve the purpose of filtering grease and oil fumes from the stove area in the kitchen.
 Such fumes pose a considerable fire risk, and virtually all stoves with hoods contain a filter.
 Filters come in three materials - fabric, metal, and charcoal.
 Charcoal filters cannot be cleaned and are instead replacement, usually every four months.
 Here’s how to clean the different types of range filters.

 Step 1: Remove the filter from the range hood.
 Most filters are secured by screws or latches.
 If it is latched into place, simply open the latches.